 Stopping treatment suddenly may cause severe withdrawal symptoms.
 These can include hallucinations and seizures.
 You should talk to your doctor before stopping treatment, and plan a gradual reduction of the daily dose.

 How does baclofen work?

-Baclofen is a type of drug known as a gamma aminobutyric acid (GABA)-B receptor agonist.
-This means that it reduces the transmission of messages between nerve cells.
-This means that muscles are less likely to contract and become stiff.
+Baclofen is a muscle relaxant.
+It works by reducing the transmission of messages between nerve cells so muscles are less likely to contract and become stiff.